How To Choose New Flooring Like A Pro!

 In different parts of the United States, the current prices for Carpet Installation vary higher or lower depending on the current supply and demand in your area.

 Right now is a good time to replace your old carpet because installation costs are lower due to the reduced amount of consumer spending on basic home improvements.

 Home prices have been going up dramatically since January of 2022.
 I think carpet installation prices will be steadily increasing from now through 2024 due to inflation and higher fuel costs.

 Currently, in the Southern states where the sun is always shining and the water is warm, there is much more competition for jobs and carpet installation prices are typically much lower than in the northern states.

 In Miami, Florida you can have carpet installed for less than $3.00 per yard if you shop the service directories of local newspapers.
 Making sure your carpet installer is qualified to handle your type of job is your responsibility.

 that every carpet installer is qualified to install your carpet.
 In fact, I

-firmly believe that less than 35% of all carpet installers are properly
+think less than 20% of all carpet installers are formally trained.
+The rest

 by your state) and insured (business liability) is your responsibility.